wordofwarning/wordofwarning.org/hab/emergency/index.md

 **[Emergency 21](/archive/2021-emergency)** presented 10 new works in a socially-distanced live walkthrough at a newly re-opened <a href="https://contactmcr.com" target="_blank">Contact</a> on **25 September 2021** — with audiences guided on a one-way journey through the refurbished building, pausing en route in gallery fashion — [see images](/galleries/2021-emergency).

 **[Emergency StopGap](/archive/2020-emergencystopgap)** presented 13 new works in a new iteration at Manchester's <a href="https://www.niamos.co.uk" target="_blank">NIAMOS</a> on **27 February 2020** — a small informal platform to bridge the gap between gallery and theatre, and to fill the empty months of winter… An informal 'Thursday Late' style evening with durational live works and interventions throughout the building — [see images](/galleries/2020-emergencystopgap).

+#### Emergency 25 Call for Proposals Closed 5pm, 8 August
+Artists working in Live Art, contemporary performance, time-based media, and interdisciplinary arts <a href="https://emergencymcr.posthaven.com" target="_blank">were invited to submit proposals</a>.
+Work can be in any relevant artform/medium, though some live presence is desirable.

+Unbelievably — or maybe all too believably — in 2025 Emergency is celebrating its 25th birthday.
+In addition to calling for new and emerging artists and work, we were interested in hearing from artists who have performed at Emergency over the past 25 years, and have any ideas to celebrate this milestone!

+Emergency 25 combines an Afternoon of durational, installation, intervention, and limited capacity work; followed by an Evening of short (*max 20 min*) show-type pieces of work, works-in-progress, or extracts of longer work.

+**For details please visit <a href="https://emergencymcr.posthaven.com" target="_blank">emergencymcr.posthaven.com</a><br>Proposal Deadline: Friday 8 August 2025, 5pm**